charliecalvert/CloudNotes/Assignments/Prog219Final2016.md

 Try adding a container to all your pages.
 Not to the jade for a directive, but the jade used to define the appearance of a page.
 For instance, **renewables-page.jade**.

 **NOTE**: _On a low resolution screen, or on a mobile device, you can't tell the difference between the two sets of jade shown above.
 But on a big screen, when the app is maximized, it becomes obvious.
 The screens at school are certainly big enough to show this._

+## Turn it in

+Put your work in a branch called **Final** in a folder called **SolarVoyager**.
+If you do anything else other than this, please spell it out carefully when you turn in the Final.
+I will **take off points** and will likely ask you to re-submit if I don't immediately know where to look for final.

+Submit the URL of your program running on Heroku.